Protecting Yourself Against Digital Fraud

 If you have extra time, find an ATM located at your financial institution.
 Those are typically checked daily to make sure they’re working properly and haven’t been tampered with.
 Since ATMs aren’t tamper-proof, getting cash back at stores instead of using stand-alone machines is always ideal if you’re able.

-Look at the machine before putting your card in.
+Be sure to look at the machine before putting your card in.
 If the card reader sticks out from the body of the machine, shake it to see if it comes off or if it’s been separately attached.
-Skimmers are devices used by fraudsters to collect debit card numbers in order to create counterfeit cards.
+Fraudsters use these attachments, called skimmers, to collect debit card numbers in order to create counterfeit cards.

 Hide Your PIN